Jwala Gutta: Personal life and other works

 During her badminton career, Gutta began dating fellow badminton player Chetan Anand.
 The couple married on 17 July 2005 and got divorced on 29 June 2011.
-Her divorce gained unwanted media attention and speculation arose about an affair with ex-cricketer Mohammad Azharuddin which was never confirmed due to lack of any proof and constant denials from Gutta herself.
+Her divorce gained unwanted media attention and speculation arose about an affair with ex-cricketer Mohammad Azharuddin which was never confirmed amid constant denials from Gutta herself.
 Azharuddin confirmed filing his divorce but denied that it had anything to do with Gutta.

 Azhar had also hinted that these stories had been planted by people in the Badminton Association of India, who wanted to tarnish his image since he tried to contest for the presidents' elections.
 He said, "These are planted stories and motivated by people, who are against me in the Badminton Association of India.
 They are so upsetting."
 In 2013, Gutta said in an interview, "I learnt a lot from the marriage but we weren't growing as a couple.
 A part of me forgot that I too was a part of the sport.
 I was satisfied thinking that his victories were our victories."

 Gutta has supported some social causes, including women empowerment issues, anti-tobacco and anti-zoo campaigns.
-She has also been involved in many other campaigns including the Ice Bucket Challenge, Swachh Bharat Abhiyan.
+She has also been involved in many other campaigns including the Ice Bucket Challenge and Swachh Bharat Abhiyan.
 Gutta also launched the Indian Badminton League's (IBL) school programme 'Shuttle Express' in Pune for school children.
 Speaking during the briefing, Gutta said: "I am really happy to be here with the kids who are playing not only to win the Shuttle Express but to be the next badminton champion for India.
 Wishing everyone all the best and I know the Pune participants will make everyone proud."

 In 2013, she made her film debut with a cameo appearance in a song from the Telugu-language film Gunde Jaari Gallanthayyinde.
 Jwala describes herself as atheist.

 Gutta was reportedly dating Tamil film actor Vishnu Vishal.
 Both of them posted pictures on their social media, confirming the same, for the New Year 2020.
 On her birthday in 2020, the couple got engaged.
-They were married on April 22, 2021 in Hyderabad.
+They were married on 22 April 2021, in Hyderabad.
+Their daughter was born on their fourth wedding anniversary.
+Aamir Khan named their child Mira.